 It’s Complicated

-Customer expectations around their CX and the impact personalization can have on that CX is convoluted.
+The customer expectation around CX and the impact personalization can have on that CX is convoluted.
 Here’s the dichotomy: consumers want personalization but are skeptical about how their data is used.
 On the other hand, companies want to deliver personalization, but they can’t seem to get it right.

 The statistics below shed more light on this:

-- 73% of consumers expect organizations to understand their personal needs and expectations (Salesforce, State of the Connected Customer)
+9. 65% of consumers expect companies to adapt to their changing needs and preferences.
+(Salesforce, State of the Connected Customer, 6th Edition)

 Need For a Customer Loyalty Strategy